 When writing a Contract of Employment, keep it short and simple.
 A short, simply written letter will often suffice.

 New workplace laws were introduced on the 1st July 2009.
 They changed many aspects relating to how businesses dismiss an employee.
 Small businesses, which have previously been exempted from certain requirements in relation to unfair dismissal, will need to learn how these changes affect them.
-If you need advice in regards to new unfair dismissal laws (Fair Work Act) we suggest you speak to Colin Graham, our employment law specialist, who will be able to assist you.
-You may find reading Colin Graham’s seminar paper called “Fair Work Act 2009 Unfair Dismissal” helpful.
-There are two versions of Colin’s paper, one for employers of less than 15 people, and the other for employers of 15 people or more.
+If you need advice in regards to new unfair dismissal laws (Fair Work Act) we suggest you speak to us.
+We will be able to assist you.
+You may find reading our seminar paper called “Fair Work Act 2009 Unfair Dismissal” helpful.
+There are two versions of the paper, one for employers of less than 15 people, and the other for employers of 15 people or more.

 So, whatever industry you are in, make sure that you protect your business from “Hi” to “Goodbye”.